ilajosmanov/nonlbs/content/catalog/puzzles.md

 title: Puzzles
 price: 160$
 size: S
-width: z
+width: "0"
 length: "104"
-shoulders: z
+shoulders: "0"
-sleeve: z
+sleeve: "0"
+waist: "31"
+rise: "29"
 description: |-
-  Made of\
+  Made of
-  one vintage seed sack and two pairs of reworked trousers.
+  one vintage sack and two pairs of reworked trousers.
+  This item is one of a kind.

-  How to take care\
+  How to take care
-  Wash at 30 degrees\
+  Wash at 30 degrees
-  Do not bleach\
+  Do not bleach
   Iron inside out
 images:
   - image1: ../../static/32.jpg